oneapi-src/SYCLomatic/docs/get_started/index.rst

 CUDA code to SYCL code.
 The tool additionally inserts inline warnings to help you complete the migration and tune your code.

-|tool_name| supports the migration of programs implemented with CUDA versions
+|tool_name| supports migrating programs implemented with CUDA versions
 |cuda_versions|.
 The list of supported languages and versions may be extended in
 the future.